RedHatInsights/insights-core/docs/customtut_rule.rst

 .. code-block:: python
    :linenos:

    from insights.core.plugins import make_response, rule
-   from insights.parsers.ssh import SshDConfig
+   from mycomponents.parsers.secure_shell import SshDConfig

 Next we define a unique error key string, ``ERROR_KEY`` that will be collected by insights-core when our rule is executed, and provided in the results for